Innovation, History and Growth: a Nobel Prize Centered on Knowledge

 But models alone are not enough.
 Enter then Joel Mokyr, an economic historian whose perspective restores depth to theoretical dynamics.
 Mokyr digs into the roots of change: how did cultures, tolerance, intellectual exchanges and institutions foster the emergence of scientific and technological progress?

-Gambardella summarizes Mokyr’s contribution this way: “he identified diversity, tolerance and the free exchange of ideas, which matured in Europe on the eve of the Industrial Revolution, as the causes of progress in scientific research, knowledge and thus innovation and growth.
+Gambardella summarizes Mokyr's contribution as follows: “He identified diversity, tolerance and the free exchange of ideas, which matured in Europe on the eve of the Industrial Revolution, as the causes of progress in scientific research, knowledge and thus innovation and growth.
 An extremely timely discourse.”
-On closer inspection, Mokyr suggests that it is not enough to invest in research: what is needed is a social and institutional environment that allows ideas to circulate, to coalesce, to hybridize.
+Marta Prato agrees that “Joel Mokyr's contribution highlights how a society’s innovative capacity is rooted in history, culture and institutions that value knowledge and scientific curiosity.
+Economic growth, then, is not only driven by technology, but also by a cultural context that values open-mindedness.”
+On closer inspection, then, Mokyr suggests that it is not enough to invest in research: we need a social and institutional context that allows ideas to circulate, to coalesce, to hybridize.

 Bocconi and the new Nobel laureates: a dialogue that comes from afar